Dasharo/docs/README.md

         - 'FAQ': variants/<vendor_model>/hardware-matrix.md
 ```

-- `Vendor` can have multiple meanings, but it can be vendor who sell platform,
+- `Vendor` can have multiple meanings, but it can be a vendor who sells the
-  OEM or ODM.
-We tend to follow naming convention used in `coreboot` or other
+  platform, OEM or ODM.
+We tend to follow the naming convention used in
-open-source firmware projects.
-We can consider adjustment of the name for SEO
+  `coreboot` or other open-source firmware projects.
+We can consider adjustment
-reasons, community or customer demand.
+  of the name for SEO reasons, community, or customer demand.
 - `Model` in most cases it would include some literal and number, we don't want
-  to overload reader with very precise IDs.
-As for vendor we try to reuse
+  to overload the reader with very precise IDs.
+As for vendors we try to reuse
-existing  open-source firmware conventions, but if needed we can adjust model
+  existing open-source firmware conventions, but if needed we can adjust the
-name.
+  model name.
-- 'Overview' present general information related to Dasharo, history, map of
+- 'Overview' presents general information related to Dasharo, history, map of
-  subsections, marketing materials and press releases link.
+  subsections, marketing materials, and press release links.
-- `Releases` section where all binaries are provided in standardized way.
+- `Releases` section where all binaries are provided in a standardized way.
-- `Building manual` section provide instruction how to build release and debug
+- `Building manual` section provides instructions on how to build release and
-  binaries in reproducible manner.
+  debug binaries in a reproducible manner.
-- `Firmware update` section explain all methods to update firmware.
+- `Firmware update` section explains all methods to update the firmware.
 If
-  additional steps are needed to perform update between specific version it
+  additional steps are needed to perform updates between specific versions it,
 should also be covered in this section.
-- `Recovery` section describe what to do in case of various error signatures
+- `Recovery` section describes what to do in case of various error signatures
-  e.g. platform not booting or hanging in certain place.
+  e.g. platform not booting or hanging in a particular place.
-- `Hardware Configuration Matrix` - present configuration used in Dasharo labs
+- `Hardware Configuration Matrix` - presents the configuration used in Dasharo
-  to perform validation as well as community contributed hardware compatibility
+  labs to perform validation as well as a community-contributed hardware
-reports, which present CPUs, GPUs, memory modules and other components tested
+  compatibility reports, which present CPUs, GPUs, memory modules, and other
-by community.
+  components tested by community.
-- `Test Matrix` - present list of tests that we execute during release process.
+- `Test Matrix` - presents a list of tests that we execute during the release
-- `Community Test Results` - optional section which present test results
+  process.
-  contributed by community.
+- `Community Test Results` - an optional section that presents test results
-- `Security and Privacy` - optional section that provide section in which
+  contributed by the community.
-  security related information like size of trusted computing base (via Dasharo
+- `Security and Privacy` - an optional section that provides security-related
-  Openness Score), manuals how to use verified boot, measured boot or UEFI Secure
+  information, like the size of the trusted computing base (via Dasharo
-  Boot.
+  Openness Score), manuals on how to use verified boot, measured boot, or UEFI
-- `Other manuals` - optional section that provide section in which other
+  Secure Boot.
-  manuals can be found like: how to enable fan control, update EC controller,
+- `Other manuals` - an optional section that provides other manuals, such as:
-  customize logo etc.
+  how to enable fan control, update EC controller, customize logo etc.
-- `FAQ` - frequently asked questions related to given hardware platform and
+- `FAQ` - frequently asked questions related to a given hardware platform and
   Dasharo support for it.